 Landlord Rights & Responsibilities

-- Inspect a unit as per the lease or rental agreement
+- Inspect a unit as per the periodic lease

-- Enter a unit to make agreed or requested repairs
+- Enter the rental unit to make agreed or requested repairs

-- Make changes to the lease agreement with the approval of the tenant
+- Make changes to the North Dakota lease with the approval of the tenant, including to raise rent

 - Recieve notice when a tenant is looking to leave for extended periods of time